vertica/spark-connector/examples/pyspark/README.md

 and tear down containers by running `docker-compose down`.

 # Other Connector Options
-For examples of other options, refer to our [scala example](/examples/scala).
+For examples of other options, refer to our [scala example](/examples/scala) which demonstrate how to configure the different connector options.
 While it is in a different language, the ideas are transferable; set the correct options, include our connector jar, then spark-submit.